Resources for Programs Pursuing NAEYC Higher Education Accreditation

 Fee-based On-Site and Virtual Training Sessions

 For programs that cannot attend NAEYC's conference or the Professional Development Institute, other training formats are also available.
 Options range from full-day on-site trainings for individual programs or statewide groups of colleges interested in or pursuing accreditation, to a single webinar or webinar series targeting specific topics of interest.
 Costs for on-site and virtual trainings vary and depend on the format and location.
 If you are interested in hosting a training, we encourage you to complete our on-site training request form and send it to [email protected] to begin the conversation.
 [Note: Staff and facilitators are unable to consult with programs on their specific assessments, rubrics, or other aspects of program design; trainings will focus only on accreditation requirements, best practices, and hands-on exercises using sample materials.]

 Q. I’m a program coordinator at an accredited program.
 When should we be starting to think about renewal?

 Congratulations on your program’s demonstration of quality and commitment to continuous improvement!
-A term of accreditation expires seven years after the original accreditation decision—so programs should plan to submit five Annual Reports, followed by a renewal Self-Study Report in Year 6, in order to have a site visit and an accreditation decision within that seven-year period.
-Hopefully, through the process of Annual Reports, a program is always working toward renewal to some extent—but the focus intensifies during the year that you prepare the renewal Self-Study Report, and in the period afterward when you prepare for the site visit.
+A term of accreditation expires seven years after the original accreditation decision—so programs should plan to submit Interim Reports in years 2 and 4, followed by a renewal Self-Study Report in Year 6, in order to have a site visit and an accreditation decision within that seven-year period.
+Hopefully, through the process of preparing Interim Reports, a program is always working toward renewal to some extent—but the focus intensifies during the year that you prepare the renewal Self-Study Report, and in the period afterward when you prepare for the site visit.